rjsmith/rsbatech-modules/README.md

 ## Acknowledgements

 At least 80% of the code of Orestes-One was directly copied from the [MIDI-CAT MIDI controller module](https://library.vcvrack.com/Stoermelder-P1/MidiCat) which is part of the essential [stoermelder PackOne](https://github.com/stoermelder/vcvrack-packone) VCV Rack Plugin.
 I literally could not have created this plugin without it.
+The author has gracefully OK'd the use of the software in this plugin.

 Thanks to TheModularMind for code, inspiration and ideas from the [Oscelot](https://library.vcvrack.com/OSCelot/OSCelot) module.